tzmanics/hamstack/blog/2019-12-17-building-angular-jamstack-scully.md

 publish: true
 ---

+# Building an Angular Jamstack App with Scully
 Angular finally has a static site generator!! 🎉 Thanks to the team at [HeroDevs](https://herodevs.com/) we now have [Scully](https://github.com/scullyio/scully/) to pre-render our Angular applications.
 You can learn more about it [in our Scully announcement post](https://www.netlify.com/blog/2019/12/16/introducing-scully-the-angular-static-site-generator?utm_source=blog&utm_medium=scully-code-post-tzm&utm_campaign=devex).
 HeroDevs just had a [live demo](https://www.youtube.com/watch?v=Sh37rIUL-d4) of their alpha release and I wanted to give you a companion code resource to cover everything that they announced.

 Today we'll: